 Several components of endive, such as potassium, folate, and various antioxidants are known to provide neurological benefits.
 Folate has been known to reduce the occurrence of Alzheimer’s disease and cognitive decline.
 Potassium has been linked to increase blood flow to the brain and heighten cognition, concentration, and neural activity.
 One cup of endive contains 35 percent of the recommended daily needs of folate.

-Endive is a good source of Vitamin B-complex, such as folate or folic acid.
-Folate has shown to help in neural tube formation and red blood cell formation in prenatal babies.
+Endive is a good source of B-vitamin complex like folic acid.
+Folic acid has shown to help in neural tube formation and red blood cell formation in prenatal babies.
 A deficiency of folic acid in pregnant women can lead to the birth of underweight infants and may also result in neural tube defects in newborns.